-In the event of helicopter accidents, the aviation enterprise shall notify the Civil Aviation Authority, the Accident Investigation Board Norway and the Police in accordance with BSL 1-3, Regulations relating to reporting and notification duty in connection with aviation (in Norwegian only).
+Aviation incidents shall be reported in accordance with the Regulations relating to reporting and notification duty in connection with aviation (in Norwegian only).

 Incidents involving ionising radiation sources in connection with borehole logging, use of industrial control sources and industrial radiography, shall be notified directly to the Norwegian Radiation and Nuclear Safety Authority pursuant to Section 20 of the Radiation Protection Regulations (in Norwegian only).